 From 2000 until 2006 the total number of courses was typically around 110.
 Participation was good.

 Three times during the life of this program, the NSF funded an outside agent to do a third-party evaluation of the program.
 Each time the results were remarkably supportive.
 The most recent around 2003 involved some 600 telephone interviews of participants.
 Responders were asked to rate items such as quality of the course, quality of the presenter, and should the course be offered again.
 The responses to questions yielded percentages in the very high 90s.
 The results were very satisfying.

 The final funded year was 2007.
 To my knowledge there has been no funding for this type of course by NSF since then; all courses have been fee based.
 The 2008 centers were California State U, U of Dayton, Stony Brook U, U of Texas Austin, and U of Washington.
 In the following years the total number of participants for the five centers declined.
 After the 2009 season two centers ceased operation, Stony Brook and Washington.

 2010 Centers: California State U, U of Dayton, and U of Texas Austin; 31 courses offered in 2010

 After the 2015 year two others centers stopped, California and Texas, leaving only Dayton.
 The Dayton participants have remained relative firm, as follows.
 After 2007, the average of the first five years was 127 participants per year; the most recent five year period yielded 161 participants per year.

 In 2020 Chautauqua courses were suspended due to Covid Pandemic travel concerns, and remained on hiatus through summer, 2022.

-Now, in 2022, Chautauqua is back!
-Three institutions will offer courses in 2023.
-University of Dayton is no longer a field center- instead the three institutions plan together and coordinate the recruitment of participants.
+Now, in 2023, Chautauqua continues at the Green Bank Observatory.
+University of Dayton is no longer a field center.
 We welcome additional institutions who would like to offer a Chautauqua-style short course.
-Please contact us and we’ll share all that we know to help you get set up.
+Please contact Sue Ann Heatherly and we’ll share all that we know to help you get set up.